Why should I choose to learn the piano or keyboard?

 Yes, we are a mobile in-home service.
 As a local business operating in the northern suburbs of Perth WA, we currently travel to all suburbs within the shires of Joondalup and Wanneroo.
 If you live outside this area but would like lessons please call as we still may be able to help.

 Do you teach groups?

 So that students get the most out of lessons and can progress at their own pace we provide structured individual lessons only.
-Longer lesson times can however be split between multiple students.
+Longer lesson times can however be split between multiple students at the same residence.